0x7ffc/0x7ffc.github.io/_posts/2018-03-04-things-I-wish-I-knew-about-bitwise-operators.md

 ## Highest set bit

-The idea is simple, set all bits right of the highest set bit to 1, then shifts right and substracts that.
+The idea is simple, set all bits right of the highest set bit to 1, then shifts right and subtracts that.

 ```c
 int highest_set_bit(int n) {